ethgas-developer/ethgas-preconf-commit-boost-module/extra-config-notes.md

     - if you are a node operator with validators from multiple pools, please use a different EOA account for validators from different pools.
     - Alternatively, you can set `EOA_SIGNING_KEY` or `ACCESS_JWT` & `REFRESH_JWT` as env variables in `.cb.env`
     - You can generate a completely new EOA address to serve as the ETHGas Exchange account
+    - For ledger login, find out more in [Ledger connection issue](#ledger-connection-issue)
   - set `enable_pricer = true` if you want to delegate to our default pricer to help you to sell preconfs
   - set `enable_builder = true` and `builder_pubkey` if you want to delegate to a specific external builder to build the block.
 Regardless of whether the builder delegation is enabled or not, our fallback builder will always build a backup block which can fulfill all the preconf commitments
   - set `enable_ofac = true` if your validators only accept ofac-compliant blocks.
 This is a pubkey-specific setting so you could specify list of pubkeys in `[[mux]].validator_pubkeys` or `ssv_node_operator_owner_validator_pubkeys`.